Vangunu: Ecology, flora and fauna

 On the southern side of the island, the forests and coastline around the tiny community of Zaira are pristine and unique, providing habitat for at least three vulnerable species of animals: the leatherback turtles, the Vangunu giant rat, and the New Georgia monkey-faced bat.
 The latter two are only found in this location.
 The Vanganu giant rat was documented for the first time in 2017 by Tyrone Lavery, and is considered critically endangered due to the small amount of forest habitat — about 80 km2 — remaining on the island amid ongoing logging.

 The 200 inhabitants of Zaira have been trying to get the forests declared a protected area, so that logging and mining cannot disturb and pollute the pristine forests and coastline.

 Demographics

-In 1999, the population of Rendova was estimated at 2,212 people.
+In 1999, the population of Vangunu was estimated at 2,212 people.
 Most of the people of Vangunu speak Vangunu language, while those in the northern part of the island, around the Marovo lagoon, speak the closely related Marovo language.
 They live mainly by subsistence agriculture and are skilled at fishing.